 Entrepreneurs are made, not born

-Monte Carlo and London, 2 June 2011 – An Ernst & Young report released today, Nature or nurture: Decoding the entrepreneur, based on survey of 685 entrepreneurs worldwide and in-depth interviews with winners of the Entrepreneur Of the Year award, provides insights into the shared characteristics, frustrations and career goals of some of the world’s leading entrepreneurs.
+MONTE CARLO, LONDON, 8 JUNE 2011 – An EY report, Nature or nurture: Decoding the entrepreneur, based onsurvey of 685 entrepreneurs worldwide and in-depth interviews with winners of the Entrepreneur Of the Year award, provides insights into the shared characteristics, frustrations and career goals of some of the world’s leading entrepreneurs.

 The research challenges the stereotype that all entrepreneurs start their companies without completing a formal education and without any experience of corporate life.
 Although many of the entrepreneurs that were surveyed started at a young age, 45% of the respondents said they did not start their business until they were 30 or more.
 And nearly 60% described themselves as “transitioned” entrepreneurs, who have previously worked in a corporate environment before setting out on their own.